 IOM aims to promote improved hygiene practices and sanitation through the provision of activities, supplies and infrastructure, including:

 - Trainings to strengthen hygiene and water management programs capacity.

-- Providing equipment and adapting water and sanitation infrastructure; including, construction of wells, installation of filters, improvement of handwashing points to prevent and contain the spread of COVID-19 among migrants, refugees and host communities.
+- Provide equipment and adapt water and sanitation infrastructure; including, construction of wells, installation of filters, improvement of handwashing points to prevent and contain the spread of COVID-19 among migrants, refugees and host communities.